 Address: 202 Mott St, New York, NY 10012

-I do have to let you know though, Ruby’s doesn’t take any reservations and is served on a first come first served basis.
-If at all possible, come on early on a weekday to avoid the lines since this is one of the most popular restaurants in SoHo.
+Favorites include the avo toast and the spicy sausage breakfast sandwich.
+But I have to let you know, Ruby’s doesn’t take any reservations and is served on a first come first served basis.
+If possible, come on early on a weekday to ever-growing lines at the popular restaurant in SoHo.

 #4.
 Jack’s Wife Freda